bogdanalexe90/hueMotionSensor/README.md

 # Installation
 * Create a new custom DTH from code or by integrating directly with the Github repo.
-* Reset your Hue motion sensor and put it in the pairing mode.
+* Reset your Hue motion by pressing the setup button until device led starts to change color (~15 sec).
 * Open your Smartthings app and search for a new device.